Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 [View the live project here.](https://ribbit-2022.herokuapp.com/)

-Ribbit is a discussion website where users can post and discuss about what ever they want.
+Ribbit is a discussion website where users can post and discuss about whatever they want.
-People can find new information, inspiration and people, about anything they like.
+People can find new information, inspiration and people.

 ![View of website](documentation/screenshots/view.png)